 When revitalizing your home or apartment, you should follow one simple rule – less is more.
 Decluttering your space is the best way to completely change your interior and make it look more organized and tidy.

 Maybe it’s time to get rid of that old coat rack you no longer use?
 When was the last time you’ve used the piano that stands in the corner?
 You’d be surprised how much room you’ll be able to save by decluttering your living space.
+Look for minimalistic approaches on property sites such as RWinvest, should you wish to redecorate your home or rental apartment.
+Rental properties usually showcase a minimal colour scheme and simplistic furniture to increase tenant demand.
+Your personal taste may not align with the properties on the market; remember that what you find appealing may not match up with your tenant’s taste.

 Paint Your Walls